terminusdb/terminuscms-docs/how-to/query/graphql/order-by.md

-Order by can also take more than one argument, allowing us to order on more than one value using the remaining arguments when there is a tie in the preceeding (lexicographic ordering).
+Order by can also take more than one argument, allowing us to order on more than one value using the remaining arguments when there is a tie in the preceding (lexicographic ordering).

 We can see this by searching for species, and which language they speak and their name.
 Since many will share the same language, we can